-With over 50 years of experience serving motor carriers, TBS makes trucking easier with cutting-edge technology and various services to help drivers get established, stay compliant, find loads, and get paid faster.
-TBS serves thousands of clients nationwide with simple and quick cash flow solutions.
+With more than 50 years of experience serving motor carriers, TBS Factoring Service makes trucking easier with technology and services to help drivers get established, stay compliant, find loads and get paid faster.
+Founded in 2004, TBS Factoring serves thousands of clients nationwide with simple and flexible cash flow solutions.